Gerrit de Graeff (I.) van Zuid-Polsbroek

 Gerrit de Graeff (also Gerrit de Graeff van Zuid-Polsbroek) (27 February 1711 in Amsterdam – 10 November 1752) belonged to the patrician class of Amsterdam and held the feudal titles Free Lord of Zuid-Polsbroek as those of 21st Purmerland and Ilpendam.
 Known for his wealth and notorious for his stinginess, De Graeff was not particularly popular.

 Family

 Gerrit was a member of the illustrious De Graeff family from the Dutch Golden Age.
 His parents where Johan de Graeff and Johanna Hooft.
 In 1734 he married Maria Elisabeth Sautijn (1709-1736), daughter from Jan Sautijn (burgomaster of Amsterdam) and Constantia Catharina Munter, and in 1739 he remarried Elizabeth Lestevenon (1716–1766).
-She was a daughter of Abraham Lestevenon (1675-1728) and Geertruid de Vroede (1681-1745) and herself a nice of Mattheus Lestevenon, heer of Strijen, mayor of Amsterdam and Lady Catharina Elisabeth Livingstone (1689-1717; nice of Major-General Sir Thomas Livingstone, 1st Viscount Teviot).
+She was a daughter of Abraham Lestevenon (1675-1728) and Geertruid de Vroede (1681-1745) and herself a niece of Mattheus Lestevenon, heer of Strijen, mayor of Amsterdam and Lady Catharina Elisabeth Livingstone (1689-1717; niece of Major-General Sir Thomas Livingstone, 1st Viscount Teviot).
 The cousin of Elizabeth, Mattheus Lestevenon, was the Dutch ambassador to France.